Numerical surgery for mean curvature flow of surfaces: A numerical algorithm for mean curvature flow with surgery

 As mentioned in the introduction, for curves evolving under forced curve shortening flow, a background grid based approach was proposed in \cite{BMPU_2012,MikulaUrban_2012}, and further explored and extended for a network of curves in \cite{BG_1}, and \cite{BG_4} extended this approach to surfaces in three-dimensions.
 Note that this background grid method can also handle coalescence, and triple-junctions.

-Another possibility would be to define (and evaluate in each time step) a non-local energy which penalises self-intersections, for self-avoiding curves \cite{BRR_2018} used a ``repulsive tangent-point potential'' proposed in \cite{GonzalezMaddocks_1999}.
-We are not aware of an application of this functional for geometric flows. \end{remark}
+Since mean curvature flow does not develop self-intersections, see Section~\ref{section:MCF properties}, another possibility to detect singularities would be to define (and evaluate in each time step) a non-local energy which penalises self-intersections, whence high energy would indicate a singularity.
+For self-avoiding curves \cite{BRR_2018} used a ``repulsive tangent-point potential'' proposed in \cite{GonzalezMaddocks_1999}. \end{remark}